We travel to Mexico every chance we get. We love everything about it – the culture, the people, the language, the food!

 You can find hundreds of patterns and colors.
 They’re so versatile and beautiful that you’ll want to bring back a few as souvenirs.

-As the most recent addition (in 2020) to the Pueblos Magicos program – and one of the now nine Pueblos Magicos in the state of Jalisco – Ajijic is more than worthy of the recognition.
+Ajijic is a fairly recent addition (in 2020) to the Pueblos Magicos program – and one of the 12 Pueblos Magicos in the state of Jalisco.
+It’s more than worthy of the recognition.

 Ajijic is located on the north shore of Lake Chapala, Mexico’s largest lake.